This pasta alla carbonara recipe easy to make with 4 classic ingredients and tastes so decadent and delicious.

 - 12 ounces (340 grams) uncooked pasta (I used mezze rigatoni)

 - 4 large egg yolks

-- 2 ounces (60 g) freshly-grated Pecorino Romano or Parmesan cheese
+- 2 ounces (60 g) freshly-grated Pecorino Romano cheese, plus extra for garnish

 - Serve.
-Serve immediately, garnished with an extra crack of black pepper (plus extra grated cheese, if desired).
+Serve warm, garnished with an extra sprinkle of cheese and a twist of black pepper.

 Recipe edits: Recipe updated in 2022 to include less pasta (original recipe used 1 pound, which was reduced to 12 ounces for a richer sauce-to-pasta ratio) and revised instructions (I’ve found this new method to be more reliable).
 I’ve also included a double-boiler method inspired by Luciano Monosilio.